 Decorating With Accessories

-In decorating with wall accessories, success is a matter of remembering a few techniques that aren’t difficult at all to master.
+In decorating with wall accessories, success is a matter of remembering a few techniques that aren’t difficult to master.

 1. Hang accessories at the right level, about 4”-12” above a sofa or occasional piece.